homur/drizzle-dummy-ecommerce/README.md

 ## Image Handling

-Images are stored in Supabase Storage with the following structure:
+Images are stored in Supabase Storage with the following configuration:
-- Product images are stored in the `products` bucket
+- Bucket name: `products`
+- File size limit: 1MB
+- Allowed file types: Images only (image/*)
+- Storage structure:
   - Each product can have multiple images
+  - Images are stored in the `products` bucket
+  - URLs are generated automatically by Supabase
+- Image optimization:
-- Images are optimized and served through Supabase's CDN
+  - Images are served through Supabase's CDN
   - Next.js Image component is used for optimized delivery
+  - Automatic responsive image sizing
+  - Lazy loading for better performance

 ## Acknowledgments